vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Apr 26 04:29:55 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Apr 27 04:37:18 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER